ImageMagick/Usage-Markdown/compose/tables/index.md

 ------------------------------------------------------------------------

-However while the Duff-Porter methods are useful for basic image overlays, Their are a set of math methods that are much more useful with image masks.
+However while the Duff-Porter methods are useful for basic image overlays, there are a set of math methods that are much more useful with image masks.
 To demonstrate I created some black and white images of circles which overlap, so you can see the results.

 [![\[IM Output\]](montage_circles_1.jpg)](montage_circles_1.jpg)